revforyou/Content_Moderation_System/README.md

 4. Limited adaptability – Rule-based systems struggle with new types of harmful content, requiring constant manual updates.

-Our AI-powered Content Moderation System leverages Deep Learning & NLP to automate moderation across text, images, and videos, ensuring:
+Our AI-powered Content Moderation System leverages Deep Learning & NLP to automate moderation on text, ensuring:
 Scalability – Can handle millions of content pieces in real time.
 Consistency – This removes human bias from decision-making.
 Faster Response Time – Immediate flagging of harmful content.